 FACT: the words you use in your job descriptions affect who applies.

 Struggling to get enough applicants?

 Lacking in quality candidates?

-If your job description writing procedure consists of a google search and copy+paste, then you’re not using your JD’s to their full potential.
+If your procedure for writing a job description consists of a google search and copy+paste, then you’re not using them to their full potential.

 - What is the purpose of a job description?

 - Using behavioural science to optimise job descriptions

 - Step 5: Selling your organisation